Sides and Salads

 Method: Oven or Smoker

-This green chili cornbread is one of our favorite go-to sides for BBQ.
+Jump to RecipeThis skillet cornbread with green chiles and toasted cumin is one of our favorite go-to sides for BBQ.
 The recipe is inspired by the Spicy Corn Bread recipe from the KCBS BBQ Society cookbook and The Fearless Chef.
-Our version does not stray too far from the original recipe but we found we love this recipe even more with the inclusion of green chiles, especially during Hatch chile season.
-While not overly spicy, this cornbread provides just enough kick to hold its own with whatever BBQ meats you are serving up.
+Our version does not stray too far from the original recipe, but we found we love this recipe even more with the inclusion of hot honey and green chiles, especially during Hatch chile season.

 Making the Hatch Green Chile Cornbread